 I have been purposely avoiding oatmeal throughout my pregnancy because I know I will be eating my fair share of it when baby #2 arrives.
 It was the first thing I ate when I got home from the hospital with Emmy and I ate it every day for breakfast for her first 6 months of life.
-I got sick of it at one point and resulted to making a this sweet oatmeal concoction instead.
-It really does work wonders so even if you don’t prefer it the old fashioned way, find some way to work it into your diet every day or two.
+I got sick of it at one point and resulted in making this sweet oatmeal concoction instead.
+It really does work wonders so even if you don’t prefer it the old-fashioned way, find some way to work it into your diet every day or two.

 Flax Seed and Brewers Yeast

 Just about every lactation smoothie out there calls for these two ingredients, as does our recipe for a quick results lactation smoothie.
 You never know when you may have a sweet tooth when working on your milk supply so keep these two ingredients handy!

 Be sure to read our other posts for breastfeeding mamas: